LeKinaSa/tvvs-proj/assignments/4/report.md

 #### Transition table

-For ease of representation, the states, events and conditions will be abbreviated as representated in the following tables:
+For ease of representation, the states, events and conditions will be abbreviated as represented in the following tables:

 | State                      | Abbreviation |
 | ---                        | ---          |